gungunsingh8391-star/linux-progress/Cheatsheet.md

 -A does not list current and parent directory.
 -h for human-readable output.
 -l for long output
--d for listing directories and their content only/\.
+-d for listing directories and their content only.
 -F for classifying the files and folders.
 -r for reversing the output
 -s for sorting result by file size.